 - A. Fellowship is something that one does in common with others.
 It carries the idea of active participation, as seen here.
-They were all of the Lord's team.
-In our time, the word fellowship has degenerated to being passive and social, like a potluck meal.
+In our time, the word has degenerated to being passive and social, like a potluck meal.
 We even designate a large room in the church building as the fellowship hall. - B. ASV translators have added furtherance of.
 He spoke of their fellowship in the gospel.
 They were deeply involved in the good news that Jesus died and rose from grave.
-The gospel is clearly defined in 1 Corinthians 15:1 8. - C. Their first day would have been when Paul and his party met with the God-fearing ladies down by the river side.
+The gospel is clearly defined in 1 Corinthians 15:1 8. - C. Their first day would have been when Paul and his party met with the ladies down by the river side.
 Acts 16:11 15.